 Prediction was the earliest and most prevalent form of statistical inference.
 This emphasis changed during the beginning of this century when the mathematical foundations of modern statistics emerged.
 Important issues such as sampling from well-deﬁned statistical models and clariﬁcation between statistics and parameters began to dominate the attention of statisticians.
 This resulted in a major shift of emphasis to parametric estimation and testing.
 (Geisser, 1993, p. xi)

-Champions of prediction include Geisser (quoted above), Milton Friedman, de Finetti (1974), and, outside research, Silver (2012).
+Champions of prediction include Geisser, Milton Friedman, de Finetti (1974), and, outside research, Silver (2012).
 Friedman (1953) wrote "…theory is to be judged by its predictive power for the class of phenomena which it is intended to 'explain'", but also "Truly important and significant hypotheses will be found to have 'assumptions' that are wildly inaccurate descriptive representations of reality, and, in general, the more significant the theory, the more unrealistic the assumptions (in this sense)."
 This latter point relates to a surprising feature of prediction, which is that it is possible for models with false assumptions to be more accurate than more realistic models.
 Domingos and Pazzani (1997) show that, even with simulated data generated from a known, complex model, a simpler model can perform better than the true model with realistic amounts of training data.
-It follows that although our study has vindicated exponential discounting as a tool for predicting choices, it has not shown that exponential discounting is, in fact, how people make decisions.
-On the contrary, the "wildly inaccurate" assumptions of exponential discounting may have been a large part of its success.
-The poor performance of the difference model, on the other hand—which predicts people will treat the difference between today and tomorrow the same as twenty years from now and twenty years and a day from now—underscores the obvious point that inaccurate assumptions do not suffice for accurate prediction.
-We suggest that exponential discounting represents a successful compromise between models that are too simple-minded to characterize decision-making, and models whose sophistication leads to overfitting and inefficiency.
+This is not a problem so long as we keep in mind that accuracy of description and accuracy of prediction are distinct.

 Limitations and future directions

 Our study had several limitations.
 First, our decision-making scenario was not incentive-compatible.
 That is, we did not give subjects financial motivation to answer our questions honestly.
 However, past studies have found little difference in subjects' intertemporal decision-making between tasks with real rewards and tasks with hypothetical rewards (e.g., Johnson & Bickel, 2002; Madden, Begotka, Raiff, & Kastern, 2003; Madden et al., 2004; Lagorio & Madden, 2005).
 Therefore, we believe that using real rewards would not have affected the results of our study.
-Furthermore, the good predictive preformance of some of our models implies that subjects' responses were not purely noise.
+Furthermore, because we were able to achieve predictive accuracy well above chance, we may infer that subjects' responses were not purely noise.

-Our philosophy in designing our test set was to be theoretically agonstic: we aimed for diversity over the representation of any theoretically relevent stimuli.
-Still, it is reasonable to ask how our results would have differed with different test sets.
-For example, only 21 of the 100 quartets in our test set had an immediate option (i.e., had an SS delay of 0).
-If immediate options had been represented more heavily, perhaps we would have seen a different ranking of models.
+Our philosophy in choosing the items for our binary-decision task was to be theoretically agnostic: we aimed for diversity over the representation of any theoretically relevant stimuli.
+Still, it is reasonable to ask how our results would have differed with different quartets.
+For example, only 21 of our 100 quartets had an immediate option (i.e., had an SS delay of 0).
+If immediate options had been represented more heavily, perhaps the models would have performed differently.
 Immediate outcomes are thought to have special importance (Mischel, Shoda, & Rodriguez, 1989); for example, the quasi-hyperbolic model (Laibson, 1997) treats delays of 0 differently from positive delays.
-Researchers may disagree as to which test set is best, and it would not be clear how to reconcile different results obtained from studies with different test sets.
+Researchers may disagree as to which items are best, and it would not be clear how to reconcile different results obtained from studies with different items.
 The only real solution is to move out of the laboratory and examine external validity.
 After all, predicting behavior in laboratory tasks is only interesting insofar as laboratory behavior relates to real-life behavior.
 Ultimately, research on decisions about eating, spending, and drug use should use the model that can best predict the decisions of interest.

 Akaike, H. (1973).
 A new look at the statistical model identification.
 IEEE Transactions on Automatic Control, 19(6), 716–723. doi:10.1109/TAC.1974.1100705